igncp/environment/README.md

     - One file eases editing and search
 - Having code duplication in toolbox scripts
     - No interdependencies between scripts, very simple maintainability
+- Running the whole provision script should be very quick (less than five seconds)
+    - Have fast checks to confirm if related files or directories already exist

 ## License